browserengineering/book/book/scheduling.md

 12-5 *Threaded loading*.
 When loading a page, our browser currently waits for each style sheet or script resource to load in turn.
 This is unnecessarily slow, especially on a bad network.
-Instead, make your browser sending off all the network requests in parallel.
+Instead, make your browser send off all the network requests in parallel.
 You must still process resources like styles in source order, however.
 It may be convenient to use the `join` method on a `Thread`, which will block the thread calling `join` until the thread being `join`ed completes.